algosup/2022-2023-project-2-santa-time-Project-6-group/documents/Functional Specification.md

 Now that he knows the principal features of the page, he will enter a postal address[^postal] in the right place because it's indicated with a placeholder[^placeholder] with what he has to write.

+The placeholder and the address has to be centred on the input[input].

 <br>

-When the user writes the wrong address, an incomplete address or one with an error, the sentence "Are you sure you write an existing address?" will appear under the input[^input].
+When the user writes the wrong address, an incomplete address or one with an error, the sentence "Are you sure you have written an existing address?" will appear under the input[^input].

 <br>